tiprankstipranks

 Conditions in the banking system and financial markets, including the failure of banks and financial institutions, could have an adverse effect on our business, financial condition and results of operations.

 Events involving limited liquidity, defaults, non-performance or other adverse developments that affect financial institutions, transactional counterparties or other companies in the financial services industry or the financial services industry generally, or concerns or rumors about any events of these kinds or other similar risks, have in the past led and may in the future lead to market-wide liquidity problems.
-For example, in March 2023, the Federal Deposit Insurance Corporation took control and was appointed receiver of Silicon Valley Bank and Signature Bank, after each bank was unable to continue its operations, and assisted with the assumption of First Republic Bank's deposits and assets by JP Morgan Chase.
+For example, in March 2023, the Federal Deposit Insurance Corporation took control and was appointed receiver of Silicon Valley Bank and Signature Bank, after each bank was unable to continue its operations.
 These events exposed vulnerabilities in the banking sector, including uncertainties, significant volatility and contagion risk, any or all of which could have an adverse effect on our business, financial condition and results of operations.
 In addition to the market-wide impacts, our reliance on financial institutions and non-traditional financial service providers such as fintechs as our primary customers exposes us to additional risk from adverse events affecting the industry.
 Certain financial institutions' failures, the migration of deposits from smaller financial institutions to larger ones due to reduced confidence in or concerns about the stability of smaller financial institutions or non-traditional financial service providers, as well as consumers opening fewer new accounts at these institutions, may impact the quantity and timing of orders for our products.
 Additionally, uncertainty in the banking sector, as well as broader economic conditions in general, may cause banks and financial institutions to implement precautionary measures such as reducing spending on card programs or being more selective about issuing or renewing cards to customers.
 Any of the foregoing events could result in lower demand for our products, which in turn could have a material adverse effect on our business, financial condition and results of operations.
-Critical vendors, third-party manufacturers or other third parties on which we rely could also be adversely affected by the liquidity and other risks related to bank failures, which in turn could result in material adverse impacts on our business, financial condition and results of operations.
-These could include, but may not be limited to, delayed access to deposits or other financial assets or the uninsured loss of deposits or other financial assets and difficulty in accessing commercial financing on acceptable terms or at all due to tightening credit markets, unfavorable covenant terms and higher interest rates.
+Critical vendors, third-party manufacturers or other third parties on which we rely could also be adversely affected by the liquidity and other risks related to bank failures.
+These could include delayed access to, or the uninsured loss of, deposits or other financial assets and difficulty in accessing commercial financing on acceptable terms or at all due to tightening credit markets, unfavorable covenant terms and higher interest rates.
 Any third-party bankruptcy or insolvency, or any breach or default by a third party on which we rely, or the loss of any significant supplier relationships, could result in material adverse impacts on our business, financial condition and results of operations.

 Ability to Sell